 will build another dormitory next spring.
 The President says the

-experimental farm is a great success, and that persons interetted in
+experimental farm is a great success, and that persons intereSted in

 such matters ought to come there and see the effects of fertilizers. ---